Eldor48/cse210-Greed-Specification/README.md

 The program must have a README file.
 The program must have at least eight classes.
 Each module, class and method must have a corresponding comment.
 The game must remain generally true to the order of play described earlier.

-Have Some Fun Make the game your own by enhancing it any way you like.
-Here are a few ideas.

-Enhanced gems and rocks (multiple kinds, different points).
-Enhanced player movement (up and down in a limited range) Enhanced game play and game over messages.
-Enhanced gem, rock and player representation (colors or better symbols)

 ## Project Structure
 + The project should be structured as follows: